-- A valid request can be sent thru the open proxy
+- A valid request can be sent through the open proxy

 - A valid response is received within 3 seconds

 - The response has not been corrupted and does not contain malicious code

 - The IP is not on a list known abusive IP address